reactive-python/reactpy/docs/source/guides/escape-hatches/distributing-javascript.rst

 private CDN, this will likely be more complicated.

 In either case though, on the Python side, things are quite simple.
-You need only pass the URL where your package can be found to :func:`~idom.web.module.module_from_url` where you can then load any of its exports:
+You need only pass the URL where your package can be found to :func:`~reactpy.web.module.module_from_url` where you can then load any of its exports:

 .. code-block::

-    import idom
+    import reactpy

     your_module = ido.web.module_from_url("https://some.cdn/your-module")
-    YourComponent = idom.web.export(your_module, "YourComponent")
+    YourComponent = reactpy.web.export(your_module, "YourComponent")

 Distributing Javascript via PyPI_